Fatal1ty/openapify/README.md

 on [apispec](https://github.com/marshmallow-code/apispec) library, the OpenAPI document is presented by `APISpec` class for the convenience of using the existing ecosystem of plugins.
-However, openapify has its own subclass `OpenAPIDocument` which makes it easier to specify some common fields, such as an array of [Server](https://spec.openapis.org/oas/v3.1.0#server-object) objects or array of
+However, openapify has its own subclass `OpenAPIDocument` which makes it easier to add some common fields, such as an array of [Server](https://spec.openapis.org/oas/v3.1.0#server-object) objects or array of